ryantm/mmdoc/doc/development.md

 # Development {#development}

-For easily development, `nix` with flake support is recommended.
+For easy development, `nix` with flake support is recommended.
 Start a development environment with:

 ```ShellSession
 $ nix develop